geeksonsecurity/illuminatejs/babel-plugin-deobfuscate/README.md

 ## CLI

 The package contains a small CLI utility that can be used to deobfuscate javascript file right-away.
-The alias `illuminatejs` should be registered by NPM, otherwise you can call the `./cli.js` node script manually.
+The alias `illuminatejs` can be registered with `npm link`, otherwise you can use the `./cli.js` node script manually.

 ```
 $ cat test.js